Jakidxav/science_of_climate/README.md

-Welcome to ATM S 321, the Science of Climate!
+Welcome to ATM S 321, the Science of Climate at the University of Washington!